1985 Ryder Cup

 The 26th Ryder Cup Matches were held 13–15 September 1985 at the Brabazon Course of The Belfry in Wishaw, Warwickshire, England.
 Team Europe won the competition for the first time by a score of 16 to 11 points.
 This marked the first U.S. loss since 1957, previously the sole U.S. loss in fifty years.

+A key turning point in the matches came Saturday morning, when Craig Stadler missed a two-foot putt on the 18th hole, which would have earned a win for him and Curtis Strange over Europe's Bernhard Langer and Sandy Lyle.
+The match was halved, so instead of the U.S. being in the lead through three stages, the overall score was tied at 6-6.
+Europe went on to win three of the four Saturday afternoon matches.
+"In the past, it was always us who missed those putts," said European captain Tony Jacklin.
+"That has to crush them."

-Europe took a two-point lead into the Sunday singles and increased their lead throughout Sunday.
+Europe took that two-point lead into the Sunday singles and increased their lead throughout Sunday.
 It fell to Sam Torrance to secure the winning margin when he holed a 22 ft putt on the 18th hole to defeat Andy North 1 up and go up 14 to 8, a six-point margin with five matches on the course.

 This was the last Ryder Cup played in Europe that was not shown on live television in the United States.
 The USA Network first televised it in 1989 on cable with video provided by the BBC.
 NBC Sports took over live weekend coverage in 1991 in South Carolina, and 1993 marked the first time a major U.S. network televised it live from Europe.